arkq/bluez-alsa/doc/bluealsa.8.rst

 -B NAME, --dbus=NAME
     BlueALSA D-Bus service name suffix.
     Without this option, **bluealsa** registers itself as an "org.bluealsa" D-Bus service.
-    For more information see the EXAMPLE_ below.
+    For more information see the EXAMPLES_ below.

 -S, --syslog
     Send output to system logger (``syslogd(8)``).